INF554Fall17/a7-hhh/ASSIGNMENT.md

 # INF 554 Assignment 7

 ## Description
 Assignment 7.
 Create a presentation with [Sozi](http://sozi.baierouge.fr) to pitch your project to the class.
 Pitch the projects using the [PechaKucha](http://www.pechakucha.org) presentation format.
 PechaKucha is a simple presentation format where you show 20 images, each for 20 seconds.
 The images advance automatically and you talk along to the images.
 You cannot use bullets in any of your slides.
-On the first slide include the title, your group and your names.
+On the first slide include the project title, your group and your names.
+Export your presentation to PDF and add it to the repository.

 __What to include in your project pitch?__